ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 This scenario is designed to verify the server-side, testable requirements in the MS-OXWSBTRF test suite.
-The following table lists the scenarios designed in the test suite.
+The following table lists the scenarios in this test suite.

  Scenario  | Description
 :------------ | :-------------